 So how can we do niching in a different way that enables you to have some clarity, but also enjoy your creativity and passion without it feeling like a distraction?

-This is my Wholehearted approach to niche which I teach in my Nail Your Niche programme:
+This is my Wholehearted approach to niche which I teach in my Unboxed Guide to Niche and Messaging: